 Stunning Art Nouveau pendant from the Charles Horner workshop.
 A stylized, elongated foliate is richly enameled in blues, aqua and green tones.
 An additional pendant drop in royal blue enamel completes the design.
 Hallmarks: Charles Horner, Chester 1909.
 1 7/8" L.

 Stunning example from the well-regarded Orivit workshop of Cologne, Germany, circa 1904.
 The pewter framework, with its reticulated, undulating vines, has robust Jugendstil handles and rests upon its contrasting stained wood bottom.
-Firm's marks beneath pewter surround.
-Pictured in the book title, "Orivit," page 131.
-12 1/2" W., 19 1/2" L.
+Pictured in the book entitled "Orivit," page 131.
+12 1/2" W., 19 1/4" L.

 Extraordinary Art Nouveau large double photo frame made by the famous WMF (Wurttembergische Metallwarenfabrik) in Germany circa 1900.
 A central, romanticized maiden upholds sweeping flowers upon vines on the rectangular form.
 Jugendstil designs in relief further enhance the borders of the frame that accommodates two photos.
 Illustrated on page 305 in the well-known WMF 1906 catalogue published by the Antiques Collectors Club.
 Signed beneath with workshop marks.
 12 1/4" W., 10 1/2" H.; 3 3/8" H., 3 1/2" W. each photo